liangjunchen88/Full-Stack-Auction-Site/README.md

 We've employed advanced technology, including a dual-database system combining SQL and NoSQL databases, ensuring robust data management and scalability.
 The site supports comprehensive user activities, including account creation, item management, and bid processes, alongside a suite of administrative tools for efficient site management.

-  [![Test & Demo](https://github.com/liangjunchen88/Topics-of-Software/assets/113968753/6405e15d-65a2-4ca0-b12c-8c7327b4a620)](https://drive.google.com/file/d/18VchHz8qNI2Xc-j9_0kmkKkE6EhnCj8y/view?usp=drive_link)
+  (View the test&demo video by clicking the picture bellow) [![Test & Demo](https://github.com/liangjunchen88/Topics-of-Software/assets/113968753/6405e15d-65a2-4ca0-b12c-8c7327b4a620)](https://drive.google.com/file/d/18VchHz8qNI2Xc-j9_0kmkKkE6EhnCj8y/view?usp=drive_link)

 Our platform is not just a demonstration of technical skill but a testament to our commitment to creating a user-friendly, dynamic online auction environment.